xbeat/Machine-Learning/README.md

 Game graphs, also known as game trees, are a fundamental concept in AI and game theory.
 They represent the possible moves and outcomes in a game, allowing AI agents to reason about optimal strategies.
 In this slideshow, we'll explore game graphs using Python, focusing on beginner-level concepts and actionable examples.

+## Efficient Fine-Tuning with LoRA

+Introduction to LoRA

+Low-Rank Adaptation (LoRA) is a technique for fine-tuning large language models more efficiently.
+It allows for task-specific adaptations without modifying most of the original model parameters.
+This approach significantly reduces computational requirements, memory usage, and training time compared to traditional fine-tuning methods.

 ## Predictive Analytics with Markov Chains in Python

 Introduction to Markov Chains